 Helping an Arthritic Dog through Localised Cooling

-It’s estimated that around 20 percent of adults dogs, and 80 percent of older dogs (aged 8 years or above) suffer with canine arthritis.
-As dog owners, we all want to know how to help a dog with arthritis live a high quality, pain-free lifestyle.
+Around 20% of adult dogs and 80% of older dogs (aged 8 years or above) suffer from canine arthritis.
+As dog owners, we all want to know how to help a dog with arthritis to live a high quality, pain-free lifestyle.
 To do this, it’s important to understand what canine arthritis is, why it happens, how it affects dogs, and what treatments are available.

 What is canine arthritis and why are dogs afflicted with this condition

 While there are no definite cures for arthritis in dogs, we don’t need to sit back and watch helplessly if a dog is in pain.
-In fact, there may be something dog owners can do at home to help relieve pain and facilitate easier joint movement – localised cooling.
+In fact, there are home treatments to relieve pain in your dog to encourage easier joint movement – localized cooling.

-For dog owners wondering how to help a dog with arthritis manage its pain via localised cooling, it’s all about reducing the intra articular temperature to minimise cartilage breakdown and ultimately limit the level of inflammation present in the joints.
-The intra articular temperature can be reduced in two ways:
+If you’re wondering how to manage dog pain via localised cooling, it’s all about reducing the intra-articular temperature to minimise cartilage breakdown and ultimately limit the level of inflammation present in the joints.
+The temperature can be reduced in 2 ways:

 - via the localised, topical application of ice packs, or